-2.9: SIX-MONTH PROBATIONARY PERIOD:
+2.119: SIX-MONTH PROBATIONARY PERIOD:

-District employees are subject to a probationary period of six (6) months beginning on the employee's first day of employment with the District.
-This probationary period is an integral part of the employment process.
-During the probationary period, the employee's work will be observed to ensure the employee is able to perform the duties and responsibilities as assigned.
-An employee whose performance does not meet the required standards and expectations may be considered for replacement at the end of an unsatisfactory probationary period or at any time during the probationary period.
-At the discretion of the HR Manager, the probationary period may be extended by consultation with and written notice to the employee for not longer than an additional six (6) months (a total probationary period of twelve (12) months).
+ADistrict employees are subject to a probationary period of six (6) months will follow initial beginning on the employee's first day of employment- with the District.
+This time should be regarded asprobationary period is an integral part of the employment process and utilized for observing.
+During the probationary period, the employee's work, ensuring the ability will be observed to ensure the employee is able to perform the duties and responsibilities as assigned, and replacing any.
+An employee whose performance does not meet the required standardsand expectations may be considered for replacement at the end of an unsatisfactory probationary period or at any time during the probationary period.
+At the option discretion of the general managerHR Manager, the probationary period may be extended by consultation with and written notice to the employee for not longer than an additional six (6) months (a total probationary period of twelve (12) months-).
 This provision shall not be construed to alter the at-will nature of any employee's employment with the District.

 New District employees do not accrue vacation hours during the probationary period.

-However, upon successful completion of the probationary period, vacation hours are calculated from the initial date of hire.
-Employees may use accumulated sick leave hours during the probationary period according to the Sick Leave Policy described in this manual.
+UponHowever, upon successful completion of the probationary period, vacation hours are calculated from the initial date of hire.
+However, probationary employeesEmployees may use accumulated sick leave hours during the probationary period according to the Sick Leave Policy described in this manual.
 Employees serving a probationary period are ineligible to receive merit increases.

-2.10: SIX-MONTH QUALIFYING PERIOD:
+2.1210: SIX-MONTH QUALIFYING PERIOD:

-District employees are subject to a qualifying period of six (6) months following a transfer from one position with the District to another position with the District.
-This qualifying period is an integral part of the process of transferring employees to different positions within the District.
-During the qualifying period, the employee's work will be observed to ensure the employee is able to perform duties and responsibilities as assigned.
-An employee whose performance does not meet the required standards and expectations may be considered for replacement at the end of an unsatisfactory qualifying period or at any time during the qualifying period.
-At the option of the HR Manager, the qualifying period may be extended by consultation with and written notice to the employee for an additional six (6) months (a total qualifying period of twelve (12) months).
+ADistrict employees are subject to a qualifying period of six (6) months will followfollowing a transfer from one position with the District to another position. with the District.
+This time should be regarded as qualifying period is an integral part of the employment process and utilized for observingof transferring employees to different positions within the District.
+During the qualifying period, the employee's work, ensuring the ability will be observed to ensure the employee is able to perform the duties and responsibilities as assigned, and replacing any.
+An employee whose performance does not meet the required standards, and expectations may be considered for replacement at the end of an unsatisfactory qualifying period or at any time during the qualifying period.
+At the option of the general manager HR Manager, the qualifying period may be extended by consultation with and written notice to the employee for not longer than an additional six (6) months (a total qualifying period of twelve (12) months).
 An employee whose performance does not meet the required standards and expectations may be transferred back to the employee's previous position or another open position with the District at the sole discretion of the General Manager, but nothing in this provision shall be construed to create a right for the employee to return to a previous position, or any other position, with the District.
-Nothing in this provision shall be construed to alter the at-will nature of any employee's employment with the District.
+Nothing in this provision shall be construed to alter the at-will nature of any employee's employee's employment with the District.

-During a qualifying period, employees may use accumulated vacation hours and sick leave subject to receiving the approval of the HR Manager.
+Employees who are servingDuring a qualifying period, employees may use accumulated vacation hours during the periodand sick leave subject withto receiving the general manager's approval, of the HR Manager.

-2.11: ACTING APPOINTMENTS
+2.1311: ACTING APPOINTMENTS